kakri787/alcoholism-and-grade-analysis/README.md

 * Alcohol consumption has a very low negative correlation with academic performance
 * Alcohol consumption cannot be used as a predictor for student's grades
 * Several other factors that contribute to a student's learning environment and background also have low correlation with academic performance
-* The optimal combination of variables in our dataset is unable to predict student's grades
+* The optimal combination of variables in our dataset is unable to predict student's grades accurately
+* A student's decision to pursue higher education has the greatest correlation with their grades
+* Neural Network Embedding model was able to predict grades with mean absolute error of around 20% which is still considerably high.
 * Every student is unique and there is no standard baseline of a student's academic ability thus it is difficulty to predict student's grade

 ## What did we learn?